Whoaa512/starred/README.md

 - [bee-san/pyWhat](https://github.com/bee-san/pyWhat) - 🐸   Identify anything. pyWhat easily lets you identify emails, IP addresses, and more.
 Feed it a .pcap file or some text and it'll tell you what it is! 🧙‍♀️
 - [mda590/cloudping.co](https://github.com/mda590/cloudping.co) - AWS Inter-Region Latency Monitoring
 - [sharkdp/shell-functools](https://github.com/sharkdp/shell-functools) - Functional programming tools for the shell
-- [jina-ai/jina](https://github.com/jina-ai/jina) - 🔮 Build multimodal AI services via cloud native technologies
+- [jina-ai/jina](https://github.com/jina-ai/jina) - 🔮 Multimodal AI services & pipelines with cloud-native stack: gRPC, Kubernetes, Docker, OpenTelemetry, Prometheus, Jaeger, etc.
 - [TartanLlama/vizh](https://github.com/TartanLlama/vizh) - An esoteric visual language that takes image files as input based on a multi-tape turing machine, designed for compatibility with C.
 - [magic-wormhole/magic-wormhole](https://github.com/magic-wormhole/magic-wormhole) - get things from one computer to another, safely
 - [spotify/luigi](https://github.com/spotify/luigi) - Luigi is a Python module that helps you build complex pipelines of batch jobs.
 It handles dependency resolution, workflow management, visualization etc. It also comes with Hadoop support built in.